 Your iPhone can break down in any second or it can have some malfunctions.
 Issues can arise out of nowhere, so it's extremely important to have a proper backup for your unit.
 The truth is that you always want to create a backup for your iPhone just in case anything is wrong.
 Using an external hard drive is a great idea, since these are units designed specifically for keeping data safe.
-That being said, figuring out how you can backup your iPhone to an external hard drive can be difficult at first.
+That being said, figuring out how you can directly backup your iPhone to an external hard drive without iTunes on Windows 10/Mac can be difficult at first.
 Here are some ideas to take into consideration.

 Table of Content [Hide]

 iTransor is a tool designed from the ground up with the idea of transferring phone data including WhatsApp and Viber to an external source.
-It can easily be used to export all your iPhone data or select data to the external hard drive without a problem.
+It can easily be used to export all your iPhone data or select data to the external hard drive without iTunes.
 The data you can export to your external drive via iTransor ranges from photos to videos, Safari history, calendar, messaging app messages, call history, notes, contacts, voice memos, reminders, messages and many others.

 This data export program goes even further because it downloads data from the iCloud backups too.
 This means you can have access to all your previous backups if you want.
 You can export data directly and not have to worry about security issues or any problems that might arise.
 On top of that, you can also export data from your iTunes backups, all without restoring the backup on your device.